1feres1/pynmranalysis/Readme.md

 axs[1].set(title = 'spectrum without normalization')
 plt.show()
 ```
-Note : The implementation provided of those functions here is semilar to that of the R PepsNMR library [[1]](#1).
+**Note** : The implementation of these functions is similar to  R's PepsNMR library [[1]](#1).
-### statistical analysis
+#### statistical analysis

-#### PCA
+##### PyPCA

+Principal component analysis, or **PCA**, is a statistical procedure that allows you to summarize the information content in large data tables by means of a smaller set of “summary indices” that can be more easily visualized and analyzed.

-A pickle file containing 1H-NMR spectra for 64 serum samples of patients with two groups of disgstive diseases bliary/Pancreatic Disease and Intestinal Diseases is located in digestive_disease_data.pkl in the exemple folder of this repository
+A pickle file containing 1H-NMR spectra for 64 serum samples of patients with two groups of digestive diseases, biliary/Pancreatic Disease and Intestinal Diseases is located in digestive_disease_data.pkl in the exemple folder of this repository.

 ```python
 # import